End Water Poverty

 - We amplify the voices and demands of civil society and communities.

-- We connect human rights advocates working in different parts of the world.
+- We connect water rights advocates working in different parts of the world.

 - We facilitate the exchange of experience and expertise to sharpen strategies and strengthen solidarity.